 Until about 1980 there were no Northern Pike or Crappie in Kahshe, but today they are challenging the Blue Pickerel, Large and Smallmouth Bass, Rock Bass, Muskie, Sunfish, Perch, Catfish and herring in the lake.
 Kahshe Lake is a good fishing lake with the exception of an abundance of a species known as granite rock outcroppings that make it less than paradise for the fisherman.
 The lake is about 12 feet deep on average with some areas almost 100 feet deep.
 About 80% of the shoreline is in its natural state and the introduction of sand in limited areas has had its benefits too.
 In 2016 there were 4 pairs of nesting Loons on the lake, and being on the migration route from the arctic we have had a wide variety of ducks, owls such as the Grey Owl and even visits by Whistling Swans.

 Muskoka Real Estate Services Inc. has sold over 150 cottages and vacant lots on this lake over a period of 35 years and has a tremendous amount of information pertinent to potential buyers and sellers.
-In 2017 vacant lots were valued at $165,000 to $550,000.
-Cottages varied substantially, from $250,000 to $1,800,000.00, the average being about $450,000.
+In 2020 vacant lots were valued at $365,000 to $650,000.
+Cottages accessible only by boat varied substantially, between $350,000. and $650,000. with exceptional at $1,200,000. the average being about $510,000.
+Properties accessible by road will likely sell for between $650,000 and $3,200,000. with an average price being about $790,000. in 2021.
 For properties for sale on this lake call Muskoka Real Estate Services at 705-687-7777.
-In 2017 MRES again sold every property they listed on Kahshe Lake including one of the Twin Islands.
-No other firm has the same success or record of sales on Kahshe Lake.
+In 2020 Muskoka Real Estate Services again sold every property they listed on Kahshe Lake, for the 12th year!!!
+Ken Little has been involved in the sale of over 160 properties on Kahshe Lake!!
+No other firm has the same success on Kahshe Lake.

 What’s in a Name?